uio-bmi/immuneML/docs/source/quickstart/galaxy_yaml.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Every immuneML analysis takes a dataset as input.
-For the Quickstart tutorial, an example dataset has been prepared and is available through `this Galaxy history <https://galaxy.immuneml.uio.no/u/immuneml/h/quickstart-data>`_.
+For the Quickstart tutorial, an example dataset has been prepared and is available through `this Galaxy history <https://galaxy.immuneml.uio.no/u/immuneml/h/quickstart-data>`_ (under 'Shared data' > 'Histories' > 'Quickstart data').
 Alternatively, the tutorial :ref:`How to make an immuneML dataset in Galaxy` describes in detail how to make an immuneML dataset using your own data.